New Hampshire Labor Laws Guide

 Health insurance continuation in New Hampshire (COBRA)

-The federal law regarding the Consolidated Omnibus Budget Reconciliation Act (COBRA) states that employees have the right to continue receiving their group health benefits in the case of both voluntary and involuntary job loss for the 18 to 36 months following the termination.
+The federal law regarding the Consolidated Omnibus Budget Reconciliation Act (COBRA) states that employees have the right to continue receiving their group health benefits in the case of both voluntary and involuntary job loss for 18 to 36 months following the termination.

 All employers are required to provide employees with election notices for COBRA.